geekodour/o/content/docs/others/agenda_2022.md

 These goals are vaguely defined by intent, these does not corelate to doing some task or doing a set of tasks.
 When these things will be done, i;ll know and then i can check them off.
 Here I mention of building two frameworks, one for ideation and one for execution.

 -   [X] Write the masterplan.
 Have only one plan, no backups.
 Roadmap it 5 years, 10 years, 15 years. (starting: 25yo, ending: 40yo).
 After 40 you should not be worrying about planning things.
--   [ ] Build pipelines for inspiration, planning, people and money.
+-   [X] Build pipelines for inspiration, planning, people and ~~money~~ (money not yet done).
 More like the eudaimonia machine but for your mind to work on different things.
 Includes self quantification.
 -   [ ] Build a framework where I can test/execute my prototypes in a safe, sandboxed manner.
 This framework should have good observability.
 It must have a fast feedback loop.
 -   [ ] Practice progressive iteration, create a safe ground so that you can inexpensively re-iterate. be willing to put out a half-baked idea into the world, and use the responses and feedback to continue iterating.
 -   [ ] Build a whole social media mafia thing, MLM of pages across social media. need distribution.